 What is a Good Conversion Rate for an Ecommerce Website?

 Conversion rates vary by industry, geography, type of device and other factors.
-As for e-commerce websites, rates around 1% to 2% are considered optimum.
-Take a look at the pic below to see whether your e-store matches your industry’s average CR.
+It’s hard to say what is a good ecommerce conversion rate.
+As for the most online stores, rates around 1% to 2% are considered optimum.

-There are virtually hundreds of ways for how to improve e-commerce conversion rate.
+There are virtually hundreds of ways for how to improve ecommerce conversion rate.
 Whether it’s good news or bad, nobody knows what exactly will work for your e-store.
 Simply changing the color of the CTA button probably won’t help you much.
 However, a more complex approach is likely to improve things.
-To help you, we have prepared interesting cases for increasing conversion rates that have worked for other businesses.
+To help you, we have prepared interesting ecommerce conversion factors that are helping hundreds and thousands of businesses to increase conversion rate.

 For every business owner, their website looks intuitively understandable.
 However, from the customer’s point of view, similar product categories or an unclear allocation of the checkout button can be confusing.
-To improve the purchase process, you can use analytics (e.g. Google Analytics, Mixpanel, KissMetrics) to see how visitors move through the site, how many categories they sifted through before finding the right one, and whether they found what they searched for or instead just closed the page.
+To improve the purchase process and increase conversion rate of your store, you can use analytics (e.g. Google Analytics, Mixpanel) to see how visitors move through the site, how many categories they sifted through before finding the right one, and whether they found what they searched for or instead just closed the page.

 PrintGlobe proves that improving website navigation can give you an 18.5% increase in conversion rates.
-After various tests, they identified that showing products in a gridview combined with a navigation pane and carousel option in the top of the page allows buyers to shop the most effectively.
+After various tests, they identified that showing products in a gridview combined with a navigation pane and carousel option in the top of the page allows to improve the customer experience and, consequently, the conversion rate.